stould/unitau-tg-codes/README.md

 - Binary Search

 ## Problems Solved:
-- K-th value non zero from left to right
+- K-th non zero value from left to right
 - Interval Sum and Interval Update
-- How many diferent integers lie in an interval
+- How many different integers lie in an interval

 # Installation instructions